haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/components/AComponents.md

 ---
 group: arch-guide
-subgroup: Components
+subgroup: 组件
 title: Magento组件
-menu_title: Components
+menu_title: 组件
 menu_order:
 menu_node: parent
 version: 2.1
-github_link: architecture/archi_perspectives/components/AComponents.md
+github_link: architecture/archi_perspectives/组件/A组件.md
-redirect_from: /guides/v1.0/architecture/components/AComponents.html
+redirect_from: /guides/v1.0/architecture/components/Acomponents.html
 ---

-## Magento components
+## Magento组件

-Magento has several core components that are used to build custom web sites, applications, and integrated systems.
-When you change the appearance or behavior of your Magento store, you are inevitably changing one or more of these <b>core Magento components</b>, which include <b>modules</b>, <b>themes</b>, and <b>language packages</b>.
-Together, these core components determine much of server-side and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} (frontend) appearance and behavior.
+Magento has several core 组件 that are used to build custom web sites, applications, and integrated systems.
+When you change the appearance or behavior of your Magento store, you are inevitably changing one or more of these <b>core Magento组件</b>, which include <b>modules</b>, <b>themes</b>, and <b>language packages</b>.
+Together, these core 组件 determine much of server-side and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} (frontend) appearance and behavior.

 <div class="bs-callout bs-callout-info" id="info">
   <p>Throughout the Magento documentation set, we also use the term <i>component</i> in its generic sense to mean element or part.
 However, the term <b>Magento component</b> explicitly refers to either a module, theme, or {% glossarytooltip 9c4c7b9b-43f0-4454-8e8c-fb62ad40c35f %}language package{% endglossarytooltip %}.</p>
 </div>

-For more information about individual Magento components, see:
+For more information about individual Magento组件, see:

 * <a href="{{ page.baseurl }}/architecture/archi_perspectives/components/modules/mod_intro.html">Modules</a>